lukecheny/software-walk-through/walk-through.md

 ### Data Reference Errors
 - [X] Are any containers accessed outside their bounds?
     - There are containers, but everything is within their proper bounds.
-- [ ] Are all references through a pointer variable currently allocated?
+- [X] Are all references through a pointer variable currently allocated?

 ### Computation Errors
 - [X] Is there any use of integer division with floating point devision is required?
     - No division present.
-- [ ] Is there a possibility of overflow or underflow during computation?
+- [X] Is there a possibility of overflow or underflow during computation?
+    - An integer is added to a character reference which could cause underflow or overflow.
 - [X] Is there a possibility of a divide by zero?
     - No division present.
 - [X] Are the order of operations in computations assumed correctly?